-The Polish, Czech, Hungarian, and other governments have resisted such pressure on the basis of national sovereignty and the right to control their borders and migration policies.
+The Polish, Czech, Hungarian, and other governments have resisted such pressure on the basis of national sovereignty and the right to control their borders and migration policies (2018).

-Notably, Poland has accepted over a million Ukrainian immigrants in recent years.
+Notably, Poland has accepted approximately 1.2 million Ukrainian immigrants in recent years (2019).

-During the EU summit held in Brussels in late June 2018, EU leaders upheld the principle of burden-sharing but agreed to make the acceptance of resettled refugees voluntary.
+During the EU summit held in Brussels in late June 2018, EU leaders upheld the principle of burden-sharing but agreed to make the acceptance of resettled refugees voluntary (2018).